osmhpi/stallgov-docs/Background-&-Related-Work.md

 # Background

 For this master project, our initial goal was to find ways to improve runtime energy consumption of a program with the help of compiler optimizations.

 The idea was to find instructions that would reduce energy consumption without changing the result of the program.

 In our [initial presentation](https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/blob/master/resources/Initial%20Presentation.pdf), we discussed the Related work on this topic, which led us to defining our new goal for this master project.

-For each of the papers, there should exist 3 files:
-1. .pdf - The paper itself
-2. .txt - A pdftotext conversion of the paper, good for searchability
-3. .md - Our notes&thoughts regarding the paper *(does not exist for all papers)*

 A fundamental concept in runtime energy-efficiency is the classification of tasks as either memory-bound, or compute-bound.
 Memory-bound tasks benefit from reduced CPU clock frequency, as the CPU is stalled for memory most of the time and additional cycles do not benefit the overall performance (Known as crawl-to-sleep).